 Configuration management is one of those network management topics people often neglect.
 It’s not very exciting—but it’s incredibly important.
 Administrators rely on network configuration management in a variety of circumstances.
 Let’s discuss what network configuration is, delve further into the importance of network configuration, and explore the benefits of configuration management.

 What’s network configuration, and why is it important?

 In this context, the “configuration” of a network device consists of all the commands and settings necessary to set up the functions on that device.
 If you had to replace the device with a new one, the configuration file contains every piece of information you need to replicate the original device’s functionality.

-And that should explain exactly why configuration management so important.
+And that should explain exactly why network configuration management is so important.

 The main purpose of configuration management is to allow you to quickly replace the functionality of a piece of network equipment after a failure.
 If you don’t have a recent backup of that device, you’ll be starting over from scratch to configure a new device based on whatever scraps of functional documentation you can find.

-It’s best if configuration files are backed up in a human readable format to get all of the benefits I’m going to talk about in this article, but some equipment only offers binary configuration files.
+It’s best if configuration files are backed up in a human-readable format to get all the benefits I’m going to talk about in this article, but some equipment only offers binary configuration files.